Alerts

 Municipal Legislation

-Pursuant to By-Law No 2020-54 relating to animals, in Kirkland it is prohibited to hunt, or to set traps for the purpose of capturing an animal.
+Pursuant to By-Law No. GEN-2020-54 relating to animals, in Kirkland it is prohibited to hunt, or to set traps for the purpose of capturing an animal.
 It is also forbidden to feed stray animals as well as pigeons, gulls, seagulls and squirrels, and all wild animals listed in Annex A of the By-Law.

 The feeding of wild birds using bird feeders is however permitted provided it doesn’t cause nuisance to the neighbourhood.